*SPOILER ALERT! *

 “It’s

-too late for that anyway; I’ve already left.”
+too late for that anyway.
+I already left.”

 The

-ghostly form flickered out of focus as though it would vanish completely.
+apparition flickered out of focus like it would vanish completely.
 Eena

-panicked and reached out, wanting to grab ahold.
-When Derian refocused, his
+panicked and reached out, wanting to grab hold.
+When the captain’s form

-features were angrier than before.
-Eena took a wary step backwards.
+refocused, his features were angrier than before.
+Eena took a wary step

 “How?